 The letters printed in italics are replaced by ASCII-formatted numbers, whereas the other characters are directly part of the time string.
 The groups of characters as defined below:

-<s0h></s0h> Start of Header (ASCII control character) sent with one-bit accuracy at the change of each second ddd Day of Year (001-366)
+directing part or the time string.
+The groups of characters as defined below. <soh></soh> Start of Header (ASCII code sent with one-bit accuracy at , ddd Day of Year (001-366)

 hh:mm:ss Current time: